invertedv/testGo/docs/gomFile.md

 the averages are segmented by the values of this field.

 The graph produced is the average model and actual values at each level of the slicer field.

-***Notes***<br>
-You can run the assessment standalone on an existing model.
-When run in this mode, goMortgage will look into the model to determine the features to use in the assessment.
-You could also use this feature to assess the model against a new dataset, perhaps from a new source.
-If you wanted the results in its own directory, you need only create this directory and copy over the "model" subdirectory.

 ***Saving the assessment data***<br>
 You may, optionally, create a ClickHouse table with the data used for the assessment